Ioanna Yevgenyeva Ukraine

 He sought out Vladimir and Pelageya Savitski, customers from the kiosk, and asked if they would give him shelter.
 The Savitski family asked Nataliya Tkachenko and her nieces Lyudmila Zavorotnaya and Ioanna Yevgenyeva to assist in hiding Isaak.
 Both families opened their homes to Isaak and he would go from one home to another depending on the circumstances.

-In 1942, Nataliya’s home was denounced and searched, but Isaak escaped.
+In 1942, Nataliya and her family were denounced and and their home was searched, but Isaak escaped.
 Lyudmila convinced the police that no Jew had been hiding there.
 A few days later, Isaak reappeared, and both families continued to hide him.
 Ioanna would bring Isaak food and helped him move between the homes.

 Fearing for their safety, the Savitski family moved with Isaak to a new neighborhood in Kiev and obtained false papers for him.
 Feeling secure, Isaak began to venture outside.
 Isaak was recognized and denounced.
 Isaak, Vladimir and Pelageya Savitski, and Nataliya Tkachenko were arrested.
 Vladimir was sent to Germany to a forced labor camp.
 Nataliya and Isaak were sent to the Syrestski concentration camp, which was located on the outskirts of Kiev.
 Isaak was imprisoned in Unit 1005, which was tasked with burning the bodies of those murdered at Babi Yar.